Living in Malta

 Domestically the country is served by an extensive road network, covering all parts of the island, with a regular ferry service to the neighbouring island of Gozo.
 Most Maltese are private car owners although a reliable public transport service consisting of buses and taxis means that car ownership is not strictly necessary.
 Indeed, most foreign residents staying in Malta for relatively short periods make use of the public transport option.
 Internationally, regular, daily flights to important European and Middle-Eastern hubs as well as fast ferry services to mainland Europe mean that one is never more than a few hours away from one’s destination.
 Cargo services, both inbound and outbound, are catered for by an extensive network of both air and sea routes which connect the island to the rest of the world via its airport and the Malta Freeport, which is the third largest in the Mediterranean, handling in excess of 3 million units per annum.

-Malta is one of the safest countries worldwide, having been recently ranked as the seventh safest small country globally*.
+Malta is one of the safest countries worldwide.
 It is a country where one’s children can still go off with their friends for a day at the beach without any undue concerns on the part of their guardians.
 Violent, random crime is a rarity, leading to noticeably diminished levels of tension.

 Knights of St. John